riledigital/RESonator/README.md

 The executable is placed in the ./dist folder.
 Run the binary to get a GUI and a console.

+## Testing the CLI

-Run the CLI with `poetry run cli` (configured through [pyproject.toml](https://dev.to/bowmanjd/build-a-command-line-interface-with-python-poetry-and-click-1f5k))
+Run the CLI with `poetry run cli` (configured through [pyproject.toml](https://dev.to/bowmanjd/build-a-command-line-interface-with-python-poetry-and-click-1f5k)).